joshkaura32/AI-Ortho-Task-01Health/README.md

 | Constraints — rigidity, collisions, held teeth staying held | 10% |
 | Communication — clarity, honest evaluation | 15% |

-**How to read the measured part.** We do not expect trained-model accuracy in 10–12 hours — nobody, including us, meaningfully beats the do-nothing floor on geometric accuracy in that time.
+**How to read the measured part.** We do not expect trained-model accuracy from a take-home — nobody, including us, meaningfully beats the do-nothing floor on geometric accuracy in one.
 Endpoint numbers are read against that floor (compute it yourself: score the unmodified `example_predict.py` output on train). **Sensitivity is where submissions differentiate**, and it needs no training — it measures whether your outputs follow the text, whatever produces them.